daptablade/parametric_cgx_model/README.md

 6. Execute the python script [design_optimisation.py](./design_optimisation.py) and inspect outputs: this script executes a design optimisation using the [OpenMDAO](https://openmdao.org/) library.
 Warning: execution takes ~5-10min ...

 7. Execute a coupled aero/structures analysis using preCICE, CalculiX CrunchiX and a simplified static strip theory aero model.
-First install precice - see separate instructions here: [preCICE README](./precice_modules/README.md).
+First install preCICE - see separate instructions here: [preCICE README](./precice_modules/README.md).
 Then execute [aeroelastic_analysis.py](./aeroelastic_analysis.py).
 Warning: Again, this takes a bit of time as both solvers will execute several times until the loads are converged.

 Note: FEM analysis output processing is only implemented for the Calculix analyses using INPUT[1] or INPUT[3].